-This category is used to disable or enable your Plug and Play with your operating system.
+This category is used to enable or disable your Plug and Play with your operating system.

 Yes Select this option when you need Windows 95 to detect Plug and Play devices automatically.
-Nb Select this option when you need Plug and Play devices to be detected by BIOS for some compatible resources.
-We recommand that you select this option to choose the PnP devices by BIOS. (default)
+Nb Select this option when you need Plug and Play devices to be detected by the BIOS for some compatible resources.
+We recommend that you select this option to choose the PnP devices by the BIOS. (default)